Adaptive Conditional Forest Sampling for Spectral Risk Optimisation under Decision-Dependent Uncertainty: Introduction

-The present paper makes seven contributions.
-We formulate spectral risk minimisation under decision-dependent heavy-tailed uncertainty and highlight why standard surrogate-based approaches can be ill-suited to this setting.
-We introduce ACFS, a four-phase algorithm that integrates GRF-based conditional weighted sampling, a CEM warm-start, Differential Evolution, and a direct data-generating-process quasi-Newton refinement.
+The present paper makes the following contributions.
+We formulate spectral risk minimisation under decision-dependent heavy-tailed uncertainty and identify why standard surrogate-based approaches can be ill-suited to this setting: when the conditioning variable of the uncertainty distribution is the decision itself, a surrogate that treats the objective as a stationary process over $x$ cannot track the induced tail shifts.
+Building on this observation, we introduce ACFS, a four-phase algorithm that uses a GRF to learn the decision-conditional distribution $W\mid x$ non-parametrically and combines it with a CEM warm-start, Differential Evolution, and a direct data-generating-process quasi-Newton refinement, allocating a fixed oracle budget across exploration, density augmentation, ranking, and local refinement.
 We propose a two-stage reranking mechanism that uses GRF for efficient shortlisting and then corrects the shortlist by direct-oracle rescoring, mitigating surrogate misrankings that can drive occasional solution-quality outliers.
 We implement antithetic variates through the copula together with CRN-consistent finite-difference gradients to obtain low-variance gradient estimates in the final refinement stage.
-We evaluate ACFS on two structurally distinct DGPs---a Student-$t$ copula with decision-dependent marginals (DGP1) and a Gaussian copula with log-normal marginals designed to mimic supply-chain demand processes (DGP2)---across three penalty-weight configurations ($\lambda\in\{0.50,0.70,0.90\}$, $\alpha=0.95$, 100 replications per setting).
+We evaluate ACFS on two structurally distinct DGPs---a Gaussian copula with decision-dependent Student-$t$ marginals (DGP1) and a Gaussian copula with log-normal marginals designed to mimic supply-chain demand processes (DGP2)---across three penalty-weight configurations ($\lambda\in\{0.50,0.70,0.90\}$, $\alpha=0.95$, 100 replications per setting).
 We conduct a component ablation study identifying the contribution of each algorithmic phase and present a hyperparameter sensitivity analysis characterising robustness over four influential parameters.
 All methods are implemented under comparable evaluation protocols to support fair comparison.

 The remainder of the paper is organised as follows.
 Section~\ref{sec:method} presents the problem formulation, the conditional weighted forest sampler, and the ACFS pipeline.
 Section~\ref{sec:competitors} describes the competitor methods.
 Section~\ref{sec:experiments} specifies both benchmarks and the experimental protocol.
 Section~\ref{sec:results} reports and interprets the comparative, ablation, and sensitivity results.
 Section~\ref{sec:conclusions} concludes.